-Home » Traveling In Italy » Italy In December – Your 2023 Complete Guide
+Home » Traveling In Italy » Italy In December – Your 2024 Complete Guide from Someone Who Lives Here

 The facade of Santa Croce church with the Christmas market in the foreground.
 People are walking in the market, wearing coats.
 It's December in Italy.

-Italy In December – Your 2023 Complete Guide
+Italy In December – Your 2024 Complete Guide from Someone Who Lives Here

 Twinkling lights, fresh cool air, snow in the mountains, seasonal foods, fewer tourists – Italy in December can make for a surprisingly pleasant visit.